 Colonial Veterinary Clinic was started as a dog and cat hospital by Dr. Kermit Walter in 1973.
-Upon Dr. Walter’s retirment In 2004, the practice was purchased by Dr. Robert Hott.
+Upon Dr. Walter’s retirement In 2004, the practice was purchased by Dr. Robert Hott, a 1984 graduate of the University of Illinois.
 After a complete remodeling, we opened up “Colonial Veterinary Clinic 2.0”.
-We eventually outgrew our little “house clinic” and purchased a commercial building at 1115 S. Main St., just down the street from our former facility, in July of 2015.
+We eventually outgrew our little “house clinic” and purchased a commercial building at 1115 S. Main St., just down the street from our former facility.
 After another complete remodeling, we opened it in April, 2016.
-We now have lots more room as well as handicapped access.

 Our office is located in Plymouth, but we serve clients from Northville, Livonia, Canton, Westland and the surrounding area.